LEEYJ1021/structural-signal-irrelevance/README.md

 **RQ2 (Study 2, longitudinal):** Does an advertiser's accumulated account *history* predict how fast a brand-new ad group inside that account grows — independent of that ad group's own early performance signals?

 Using a panel of **321 advertisers and roughly 19.3 million rows** of daily/hourly performance data from a Korean search-ads ecosystem, both studies converge on a similar answer: size and tenure appear to matter far less than spend and the unit's own real-time behavior.
 This report labels this pattern **structural blindness** — a real-time bidding and serving system that evaluates every ad group on its current signal, largely indifferent to the account's résumé.

+**This is not two independent null-result write-ups; it is a single, deliberate triangulation.** RQ1 and RQ2 test the same underlying construct — structural blindness — at two different structural levels (cross-sectional/customer-level size in Study 1, longitudinal/ad-group-level tenure in Study 2), using two datasets that share no rows, no time axis, and almost no statistical machinery in common.
+That two independently designed studies, run against independent evidence with independent toolkits, land on the same qualitative conclusion is the report's central evidentiary strength — a single study reaching either result alone would be far easier to dismiss as a modeling artifact. §6 revisits this triangulation once both studies' results are in hand, but the design choice is stated here, up front, because it is what justifies reading Study 2's smaller, more constrained sample (n=29 customers) as a *second, independent* test of the same claim Study 1 already supports with a much larger sample — not as a standalone weak result.

+**Scope statement, stated up front.** The structural-blindness pattern reported here is not an unconditional universal claim.
+Within this platform, it is close to but not perfectly homogeneous: the degree to which size is irrelevant varies somewhat by ad-product category (campaign_type; H-S1.2, joint Wald p=.023 — §7a).
+Beyond this platform, the mechanism is expected to generalize in *direction* to other real-time, auction-based ad platforms with comparable architecture (unit-level auctions, continuous re-ranking, no persistent account-level scoring layer) — but is expected to plausibly break down under mandatory human review in the approval pipeline, in new keyword/product categories without established auction liquidity, or on platforms whose ranking algorithm explicitly incorporates account tenure or verification status as a ranking feature. §7 develops both boundaries in full as a contribution in its own right — the conditions under which structural blindness holds and where it plausibly fails — rather than as an end-of-report caveat.

-Section 2 states this construct and the formal, permanently-numbered hypotheses it generates, so every later section can cite a hypothesis ID (e.g. **H-S1.1c**, **H-S2.1**) instead of re-explaining what it's testing.
+Section 2 states the structural-blindness construct and the formal, permanently-numbered hypotheses it generates, so every later section can cite a hypothesis ID (e.g. **H-S1.1c**, **H-S2.1**) instead of re-explaining what it's testing.

 ### 1.1 Hypothesis Preview